octaviousrex/Gizmo-OS/README.md

-# MiniOS
+# GizmoOS
-MiniOS is my personal Operating System, being built with COSMOS.
+GizmoOS is my personal Operating System, being built with COSMOS.
 I will upload the project when I finish the FAT filesystem because then I think it will be presentable.
 The Password is 1234, but the code can be changed for a different one.
 See "What it does right now" for details.

 ***Note that I am kind of an amateur with this stuff, so this may stay barebones until I get the ropes of it.
 I am, however, always developing it.
 I would always take some help :).
 Please file an issue under "issues" if you find something wrong with the project, or have a suggestion***